daraghhollman/messenger-region-classification/README.md

 ### Model Training
 The model is created using the script `modelling/train_model.py`.
-A copy of the combined training dataset is saved as `zenodo-data/training_data.csv`.
+A copy of the combined training dataset is saved as `zenodo-data/training_data.csv` (zenodo-data is not included in this repository as the files inside are too large.
+However, this is available at the link in the first section of this README).
 The model is fit multiple times (with shuffled training / testing split and seed) to determine variance in the method.
 The default number is 10, though this is adjustable.
 All models are saved for the purposes of visualising feature importance and confusion matrices, though only one model is chosen to be applied to the data as a whole.

 ### Model Application
 The model is then applied to the full mission with